 PBRA Conversions.
-Where the PHA converts assistance of a public housing project to Section 8 PBRA, the HAP Contract will generally be administered by HUD’s Office of Housing, unless later assigned to a PHA that is under ACC with HUD for the purpose of administering project-based Section 8 HAP contracts.
-Contract rents will be established according to the terms described in this Notice and will be adjusted annually by HUD’s OCAF at each anniversary of the HAP contract, subject to the availability of appropriations for each year of the contract (see section 1.7.A.5 and Attachment 1C).
+Where the PHA converts assistance of a public housing project to Section 8 PBRA, the HAP Contract will generally be administered by HUD’s Office of Housing, unless later assigned to a PHA that is under ACC with HUD for the purpose of administering project-based Section 8 HAP Contracts.
+Contract rents will be established according to the terms described in this Notice and will be adjusted annually by HUD’s OCAF at each anniversary of the HAP Contract, subject to the availability of appropriations for each year of the contract (see section 1.7.A.5 and Attachment 1C).
 The initial contract will be for a period of 20 years and will be subject to annual appropriations.
-At expiration of the initial contract and each renewal contract, HUD shall offer, and the Project Owner shall accept, a contract that shall be eligible for renewal under the Multifamily Assisted Housing Reform and Affordability Act of 1997 (MAHRAA).
-Each Covered Project with a PBRA HAP Contract will be subject to a 20-year RAD Use Agreement that will renew with the HAP contract.
-Further, Project Owners must offer a Choice-Mobility option to residents of Covered Projects, as specified in Section 1.7(C)(5) of this Notice, unless exempted from this requirement.
-With the exception of provisions identified in this Notice, all regulatory and statutory requirements of the PBRA program in 24 CFR Part 880, and applicable standing and subsequent Office of Housing guidance, including related handbooks, shall apply (as modified and published in Appendix I of this Notice).
+At expiration of the initial contract and each renewal contract, HUD shall offer, and the Project Owner shall accept, a renewal contract.
+The initial contract shall be eligible for renewal under the Multifamily Assisted Housing Reform and Affordability Act of 1997 (MAHRAA).
+Each Covered Project with a PBRA HAP Contract will be subject to a 20-year RAD Use Agreement that will renew with the HAP Contract.
+Further, Project Owners must offer a Choice-Mobility option to residents of Covered Projects, as specified in Section 1.7.C.5 of this Notice, unless exempted from this requirement.
+With the exception of provisions identified in this Notice, all regulatory and statutory requirements of the PBRA program in 24 CFR part 880, and applicable standing and subsequent Office of Housing guidance, including related handbooks, shall apply (as modified and published in Appendix I of this Notice).

 Waivers.
 A major goal of the First Component of RAD is to test the conversion of the public housing assistance to long-term, project-based Section 8 assistance available to Project Owners of assisted multifamily housing in order to generate additional sources of private financing.
 Consequently, HUD is applying its waiver authority and ability to establish limited alternative requirements for the effective conversion assistance on a limited basis to facilitate the major goals of the Demonstration and maintain existing distinctions between the PBV and PBRA forms of contract assistance.
 Such distinctions will enable a PHA or Project Owner to choose the form of assistance to best meet its needs.
 It will also enable HUD and Congress to assess how effective each form of assistance proves to be in meeting such varied circumstances and needs.